wdebeaum/web-audio-tree/README.md

  - handle MIDI controller messages, in particular the sustain pedal
  - conditional node type
  - variable for MIDI program number (along with selector for non-MIDI input)
- - better value formula syntax:
-   - no `Math.` prefix on functions
-   - function for converting a pitch interval in semitones to a frequency multiplier
  - live mic input node type
  - FFT/waveform display in `AnalyserNode`s
  - import instruments from: